googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.md

 SQLAlchemy uses [Alembic](https://alembic.sqlalchemy.org/en/latest/#) tool to organize database migrations.

 **Warning!**
 A migration script can produce a lot of DDL statements.
-In case of executing every one of them separately performance and budget spending issues can occur.
-To avoid them it's highly recommended to use [Alembic batch context](https://cloud.google.com/spanner/docs/schema-updates) feature to pack DDL statements into more economical groups of statements.
+If each of the statements are executed separately, performance issues can occur.
+To avoid these, it's highly recommended to use the [Alembic batch context](https://alembic.sqlalchemy.org/en/latest/batch.html) feature to pack DDL statements into groups of statements.

 Features and limitations
 -----------